chef/chef-web-docs/content/definitions_to_custom_resources.md

 Definitions:

-- Are not true resources
+- Aren't true resources
 - Are processed when resource collection is compiled, not when a node is converged
-- Do not support common resource properties, such as `notifies`, `compile_time`, `subscribes`, `only_if`, `not_if`, and `sensitive`
+- Don't support common resource properties, such as `notifies`, `compile_time`, `subscribes`, `only_if`, `not_if`, and `sensitive`
-- Do not support input validation in passed arguments, unlike a resource which supports validation with properties
+- Don't support input validation in passed arguments, unlike a resource which supports validation with properties
-- Do not support `why-run` mode
+- Don't support `why-run` mode
-- Cannot report to Chef Automate
+- Can't report to Chef Automate
-- Cannot be tested with ChefSpec
+- Can't be tested with ChefSpec
-- Some Definition parameters have known bugs, and will not be fixed
+- Some Definition parameters have known bugs, and won't be fixed

 ## Syntax